Railway electrification in Poland

-The electrification of railways in Poland was a process aimed at increasing the efficiency of railways by implementing electric rolling stock and replacing steam traction locomotives, and improving the services offered.
+Railway electrification in Poland is the process aimed at increasing the efficiency of railways and improving the railway services offered by supplying Polish railways with electricity and implementing electric rolling stock, which replaces rolling stock with other drives, mainly conventional diesel traction (in the past it was also steam traction).
 By the end of the 1970s, thanks to massive electrification and the introduction of a large amount of electric rolling stock into service, it allowed to replace a large number of steam locomotives and older diesel rolling stock.
 Despite the abandonment of works in the 90s, currently PKP and other entities managing the railway infrastructure, such as PKM or DSDiK, are working on the implementation or are already implementing the electrification of their lines.
 Currently, the electrification of railways in Poland is aimed at improving rail transport by increasing competitiveness and attractiveness and replacing diesel traction of national importance and saving fuel on regional lines and railways mains such as line 31 from Siedlce to Siemianówka, line 137 from Kędzierzyn-Koźle to Legnica and line 203 from Tczew to Kostrzyn.

-The electric railways in Poland are powered by 3 kV DC and the length of electrified lines is over 12,165 km.
+The electric railways in Poland are powered by 3 kV DC and the length of electrified lines is over 12,236 km.
 The share of electric rolling stock in Poland is over 84.3%.

 Early electrifications under German rule

 The first plans for the electrification of railways in Poland appeared before the outbreak of World War I, but works on the electrification of railways in the contemporary Polish lands was started by the Germans starting on August 15, 1897, the construction of an electrified railway line in the city of Wąbrzeźno.
-The railway line was put into use on April 1, 1898 and it was the first electric railway in Poland, and the line itself was of a suburban nature.
+The railway line was put into use on April 1, 1898, and it was the first electric railway in Poland, and the line itself was of a suburban nature.
 In 1914 at Lower Silesia electrifying and opening the railway line from Szczawienka to the Czech Meziměstí on 15 kV AC system.
 In the same year, the Jugowice - Walim railway line was also opened.
 In the following years, the number of electrified railway lines in Lower Silesia grew, thanks to which it was possible to run electric trains from Wrocław via Wałbrzych, Jelenia Góra to Węgliniec as well as Zgorzelec and Leśna.
 Until the 1939, over 391.87 km of railway lines were electrified in Lower Silesia.
 Further works were suspended due to the outbreak of World War II.